nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

 - Can either check for complex text violations (using AI) or for simple sanitizaton (without AI)

+## MCP Servers on n8n

+- The option to use MCP servers was added in 12/2025.
+It allows some interesting use cases such as:

+  - Calling an n8n workflow from ChatGPT or from Claude
+  - Calling an n8n workflow from a Claude Code inside Cursor, and turning the workflow into a standalone web application
+  - And so on

 ## Voice AI

 ### Voice AI Basics